 - New poll finds 1 in 3 say they might consider abolishing or limiting Supreme Court (The Hill, October 5, 2021)

-- A troubling poll reinforces why Supreme Court justices are targeting critics (October 5, 2021)
+- A troubling poll reinforces why Supreme Court justices are targeting critics (The Washington Post, October 5, 2021)

 - One-third of Americans open to disbanding high court (Law 360, October 4, 2021)